-The current funded ratio as stated in the Actuarial Valuation of the Fund for 2023 is 87.15%, a decrease in the ratio over the prior year's ratio from 90.87%.
+The current actuarial funded ratio as stated in the Actuarial Valuation of the Fund for 2024 is 88.40%, an increase in the ratio over the prior year's ratio from 87.15%.
 This ratio represents the Actual Value of Assets to the Actuarial Accrued Liability, and is the method used by our actuaries in the actuarial funding of the LSPRF plan.
-This ratio replaces the former GASB 25 ratio due to changes in reporting methods.